mixmaxhq/eb-fix-npm/README.md

 This module installs an `.ebextensions` config file that will fix npm in various ways in AWS Elastic Beanstalk to make your deploys faster and more reliable.

+**TL;DR** This module makes it possible to upgrade from Node 4 to Node 6 on Elastic Beanstalk and speeds up npm install time by 95%.

 The config file will do this by installing deployment hooks that perform setup and cleanup related to Elastic Beanstalk's use of npm: